ccomito1223/ELS-Jon/README.md

 # ELS-Jon
 Electronic Lead Screw - By  Jon Bryan

+IMPORTANT USER NOTICE:
+Always reprogram both the Arduino and Nextion together to avoid compatibility issues!

 This repository is an attempt to document the development and implementation of a microcontroller- based Electronic Lead Screw specifically intended for a 1946 Logan Model 200 lathe, but the fundamental design principles have much broader potential applications.